omar404ahmed/bioinformatics_249/one/README.md

 - Visualization showing clear separation between environmental sources
 - Performance comparison between Kraken2 and custom implementations

+## System Specifications

+All experiments were run on the following system:

+**Apple MacBook Air (M1, 2020)**
+- Processor: Apple M1 chip (8-core CPU with 4 performance cores and 4 efficiency cores)
+- Memory: 8GB unified memory
+- Storage: 256GB SSD
+- Operating System: macOS Sequoia 15.3.2

+Using this relatively modest hardware configuration demonstrates the efficiency of the implemented algorithms and their suitability for resource-constrained environments.
+The memory-efficient approaches were almost a necessity given the 8GB RAM limitation.

 ## Troubleshooting

 ### Common Issues